 Luckily our layer flocks indeed produce the expected number of good quality eggs.

-Last but not least, the male chicks from our layer flocks at the moment of hatch, are not culled.
+Last but not least, the male chicks from our layer flocks at the moment of hatch are not culled.
 Instead, we raise them until an age of 18 weeks and then take them to slaughter.
 These birds, as well as our spent hens, are processed into rooster burgers and chicken sausages respectively.
-Also these products are marketed through Lidl.
+These products are also marketed through Lidl.

 Copyright Grupo de Comunicação AgriNews SL.
 All rights reserved.
 Reproduction of the contents of this page in any format or communication, electronic or printed, without express authorization is prohibited.
 Request authorization.